The biggest style essence myths

 In reality, you might have a lot of Romantic or Ingenue but still not look your most harmonious in curls, because you overall may have a higher percentage of Dramatic, Natural, Ethereal, Classic, and/or Gamine, none of whom are harmonious in curls.

 The same is true for other hairstyles.
 Like even if you have a lot of Gamine, like you’re 50% Gamine, if you’re also 50% Ethereal, it’s quite possible that a pixie won’t be your most harmonious style.
 This is because short hair isn’t harmonious on the elongated Ethereal essence.
-So maybe a chin-length hairstyle will be your best look, as it can read as short enough to flatter Gamine and is more flattering to Ethereal than a pixie.
+So maybe a chin-length hairstyle will be your best look, because it can read as short enough to flatter Gamine and is more flattering to Ethereal than a pixie.

 Any time a style—whether it’s a hairstyle, makeup look, or fashion statement—is fairly extreme and tends to most flatter only one essence, that style won’t necessarily be highly flattering on you, even if you have a lot of that essence.